Common Curriculum

 IDS 503 Intersections: Textual Integrations | 1 credit

 The work of the third term is an invitation to synthesize your learning from your first year Common Curriculum experience.
-In IDS 503, you will write a culminating theological anthropology paper, where you will engage the question of what it means to be a human person and bring together your accumulated research, reading, and annotated bibliographies from the IDS 501 & 502 courses.
-This writing is an opportunity to dig deep into the question of what it means to be a human person with faculty advising and peer-to-peer collaboration.
-Your theological and psychological anthropology that will serve as an important contribution to the student’s vocation and ongoing integration of theology & psychology.
+In IDS 503,you will write a culminating capstone paper, where you will engage the question of what it means to be a human person flourishing, and bring together your accumulated research, reading, and annotated bibliographies from the IDS 501 & 502 courses.
+This writing is an opportunity to dig deeper and grow in your academic writing skills with faculty advising and peer-to-peer collaboration.
+The capstone serves as an important foundation for your ongoing vocational development within your program.

 I think the work of engaging relationships through the lens and the possibility of transformation helps us see that another way might be possible, that we might actually become more truly ourselves when we figure out what it means to encounter someone in close loving relationship